 If a breakdown occurs, the home owner calls the home warranty company, who then calls the repair service they have contracted with for the respective faulty item.
 The home owner pays the fixed policy “deductible” fee, usually in the $50 to $75 range for each repair.

 The warranty company usually pays the rest of the repair cost, which can be thousands of dollars, although for some repairs there may be a maximum amount the warranty company must pay.
-For example, an old air conditioning system … the limit is typically just $1,000 … not nearly the cost of replacement and Federal law requires that really old systems be replaced, and prohibits repair.
+For example, an air conditioning system … the limit is typically just $1,000 … not nearly the cost of replacement.
+Federal law requires that really old systems be replaced, and prohibits repair.

 For information, guidance, services, questions …